AQNclasses/notes241-fa25/7-trees.md

 ## Removing elements

-1. Remove node, replace with rightmost leaf (to maintain completeness)
+1. Remove node, replace with rightmost leaf in the last level of the heap (to maintain completeness)
    - but this breaks our ordering property!
 2. (For min heap) swap value with smallest child
    - (For max heap) swap value with largest